- May 15, 2026

 Most of the salespeople who have a strong and supportive Buy Cycle competency can be found in the top 5% of all salespeople.
 Not surprisingly, salespeople with the most non-supportive Buy Cycles are found in the bottom 50% of all salespeople.

+Carefully review the table below, which has 2 attributes of Buy Cycle, including Money Tolerance and Selling Value, along with two related Sales Competencies, and an attribute from a third Sales Competency.
 Comfortable Discussing Money and Reaches Decision Makers are the two other competencies, while Uncovers Actual Budget is an attribute of the Qualifier Competency.

 Why does this matter?

 It doesn’t matter how many strategies and tactics you train your salespeople to use.
-If they think the prospect’s buying strategy is normal, they will not attempt to overcome it, provide an alternative path, offer another option, or fight it.
+If they think the prospect’s buying strategy is normal, they will not attempt to change it, provide an alternative path, offer another option, or fight it.
 Their only option is to say, “Makes sense.”

 Back to the whales.